How to Use Claude AI for Beginners in 2026 (Free Guide)

 Claude is widely regarded as one of the strongest AI tools for writing quality, long‑document analysis, and nuanced research.
 It does well with tasks that need careful reasoning across a lot of text — summarising a long report, editing a chapter, reviewing a contract, or producing structured content that reads naturally.
 It’s also solid at coding, though ChatGPT has an edge for some production‑grade development workflows thanks to its broader tooling.

 Yes.
-In March 2026, Anthropic made persistent Memory free for all Claude users.
-Claude now carries your name, communication preferences, writing style, and project context across separate conversations.
-You can view every stored memory, edit individual entries, or delete everything at once in Settings → Memory.
+Claude has persistent Memory that carries your name, communication preferences, writing style, and project context across separate conversations.
+You can view every stored memory, edit individual entries, or delete everything at once in Settings.

 Yes.
 Web search is available on every Claude plan, including free.
 Toggle it on in the chat bar before sending your message.
 With it on, Claude searches the web in real time and includes inline source citations.
-With it off, Claude relies on its training data, which has a fixed cutoff — so it’s worth switching search on for anything recent or time-sensitive.
+With it off, Claude relies on its training data, which has a fixed cutoff.

 Anthropic doesn’t publish a fixed message count for the free plan.
-The limit shifts with server load and resets on a rolling 5-hour window, and on paid plans a separate weekly cap sits on top of that.
-Most people doing casual to moderate work — writing, research, studying — don’t hit either on a typical day.
+The limit shifts with server load and resets on a rolling 5‑hour window.
+Most people doing casual to moderate work — writing, research, studying — don’t hit it on a typical day.
 If you’re consistently running into the limit multiple times a week, that’s a decent signal Claude Pro at $20/month would help.

 It depends on what you’re doing with it.
-Claude tends to lead on writing quality, long-document analysis, and context length on paid plans.
+Claude tends to lead on writing quality, long‑document analysis, and context length on paid plans.
 ChatGPT has an edge on coding tools, integrations, and agentic features.
-Claude’s free plan is also ad-free, while ChatGPT’s free tier now shows ads.
-A lot of people end up using both for different tasks, since both have workable free plans.
+Claude’s free plan is also ad‑free.
+Many people use both for different tasks, since both have workable free plans.

 It can.
-Even within a large context window, information buried in the middle of a long conversation tends to get weighted less reliably than the start or the most recent messages — a known effect across large language models, not a flaw unique to Claude.
+Even within a large context window, information buried in the middle of a long conversation tends to get weighted less reliably than the start or the most recent messages — a known effect across large language models.
 If you notice it repeating questions or contradicting earlier instructions, starting a fresh chat with just the relevant details usually fixes it.

-No. Pro uses the same default model as the free plan, Claude Sonnet 4.6.
+No. Pro uses the same default model as the free plan.
 What Pro actually changes is the usage ceiling, access to bigger file limits in Projects, Research mode, and the option to manually select Opus for tasks that need it.
 It doesn’t quietly upgrade the model behind your everyday chats.

 Ready to Start?
 Here’s Where to Go First